AKarbas/akarbas.github.io/content/home/experience.md

     date_start: '2023-07-03'
     date_end: '2023-09-22'
     description: |2-
-      - Reduced the software build time of the surgical robot by 2x by creating the pipeline to build ready-for-surgery OS images in CI using KVM and Packer
+      - Reduced surgical robot software build time by 2x using a pipeline to build ready-for-surgery OS images in CI using Hashicorp Packer and QEMU
-      - Reduced the software deploy time of the surgical robot by 6x and the number of manual steps by 3x by creating an automated installation flow using iPXE, Casper, Subiquity, and Curtin
+      - Reduced surgical robot software deploy time by 6x and manual steps by 3x using automated installation via iPXE, Casper, Subiquity, and Curtin
-      - Increased testing confidence by ensuring the robot software is in the exact same state in tests and surgery
+      - Increased testing confidence by ensuring the same robot software state is used in tests and surgery

-  - title: 'Research Intern'
+  - title: 'Intern Researcher'
     company: 'Max Planck Institute for Informatics'
     company_url: 'https://www.mpi-inf.mpg.de/'
     location: 'Saarbrücken, Germany (remote)'
     date_start: '2020-08-05'
     date_end: '2020-12-31'
     description: |2-
-      - Investigated the impact of changes in user-agents' TLS certificate lifetime requirements using data gathered from Certificate Transparency Logs
+      - Designed a pipeline to collect and stay up to date with Certificate Transparency Logs’ data

   - title: 'Data Infrastructure Engineer'
     company: 'Sotoon (CafeBazaar Cloud)'